 What's new this year?

-Redistricting has redrawn the boundaries of certain state legislative and U.S. congressional districts, and may affect which candidates appear on your ballot.
+Redistricting has redrawn the boundaries of certain state legislative and U.S. congressional districts.
+These changes may affect which candidates appear on your ballot.

-- Absentee voting: Absentee ballots are available to people who can’t vote in person because of a disability, work, caregiving commitment or other acceptable excuse.
+- Absentee voting: Absentee ballots are available to people who can’t vote in person because of a disability or illness, work, caregiving commitment or other acceptable excuse.

 - Early in-person voting: New Hampshire does not offer formal early in-person voting.
 But if you qualify for an absentee ballot, you can cast one early at your city or town clerk’s office.

-- In-person voting on Election Day: The state’s primary election is Tuesday, Sept.
-13; the general election is Tuesday, Nov.
-8. All polling sites are open between 11 a.m. and 7 p.m., but some locations may offer extended hours.
+- In-person voting on Election Day: The general election is Tuesday, Nov.
+8. All polling sites are open between 11 a.m. and 7 p.m.
+Some locations may offer extended hours.

 How do I register to vote?